philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 It has been a question from the beginning how to emulate dependent types in Knuckledragger.

-[Knuckledragger](https://github.com/philzook58/knuckledragger) is an interactive proof assistant designed as a python library very shallowly around the [Z3py](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) library.
+[Knuckledragger](https://github.com/philzook58/knuckledragger) is an interactive proof assistant designed as a python library very shallowly around [Z3py](https://ericpony.github.io/z3py-tutorial/guide-examples.htm).
 It can also be viewed as a minimal layer on top of [SMTLIB](https://smt-lib.org/) to make it scale as an interactive proof system.
-While much attention has been paid to the proof objects the justify individual smt calls, relatively little attention has been paid to the big steps linking multiple calls.
-The thing people do try to do is export SMT proofs to their system (coq, lean, isabelle, metamath, etc) and then do the linking in that system.
-It seems to me it is at least worthwhile to attempt to remove this indirection.
-Indirections are often a lot of effort and cost to maintain.

 The theory of Arrays in SMTLIB is a theory of first class functions and lambda notation was recently added to the standard although it's been available in Z3 for a while.
 This makes SMTLIB basically a higher order logic (HOL), although you shouldn't expect good things to happen if you get too funky with it.

 SMTLIB is also basically a functional programming language.

-The refinement typing approach as exemplified by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell/), is a paradigm that can add annotations to a preexisting language in order to add verification capabilities <https://arxiv.org/pdf/1610.04641> .
+The refinement typing approach, as exemplified by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell/), is a paradigm that can add annotations to a preexisting language in order to add verification capabilities <https://arxiv.org/pdf/1610.04641> .
 Basically you can add extra tags describing the subsets of the base types you expect to allow as inputs and emit as outputs of base language functions.

 Since the appropriate subset of SMTLIB is a functional programming language, it makes sense to attempt to add refinement type to it.
 Why not?
 One can hope that this will actually be somewhat elegant, since Refinement typing is achieved in systems